The Bankrate promise

 The bottom line

 Your credit score represents your creditworthiness, which lenders use to estimate whether you can responsibly handle debt.
-When you have a good credit score, it demonstrates that you can use and maintain borrowed funds without issue.
+When you have a good credit score, it demonstrates that you can use borrowed funds responsibly.

-A good credit score can help you access funds to help you achieve your financial goals and open the door for lower interest rates and premium rewards cards.
-If you have a bad or limited credit history, consider taking advantage of programs that report your positive regular payments to the bureaus, then continue building good credit habits that can benefit you throughout your financial journey.
+A good credit score can help you access funds to achieve your financial goals and open the door for lower interest rates and premium rewards cards.
+If you have a bad or limited credit history, consider taking advantage of programs that report your regular cellphone payments (as well as other payments that are not typically reported) to the bureaus, then continue building good credit habits that can benefit you throughout your financial journey.